Censorship of the Bible: 16th century

-From 1516 to 1535, Erasmus of Rotterdam published several editions of his Novum Instrumentum omne.
-It was a double edition with both a new Latin version as well as the first print of the Greek text, which was reconstructed in a few places by back-translating Latin into Greek.
 In 1517 Luther published his Ninety-five Theses.
-In 1521 he was excommunicated with the bull Decet Romanum Pontificem, declared a heretic, and issued the Edict of Worms.
+In 1521 he was excommunicated with the bull Decet Romanum Pontificem, declared a heretic, and was issued with the Edict of Worms.
 In 1522, the first translation of Luther's New Testament was published.
-It was translated on the basis of the Greek text of Erasmus.
-In 1534 the entire Holy Scripture was printed, completing the Luther Bible.
+It was translated influenced by the Greek text of Erasmus.
+In 1534 the entire Holy Scripture was printed in German, completing the Luther Bible.